k9w/instructions/httpdOpenBSD.md

 # acme-client -v example.com
 ```

--v is optional and gives greater detail like below, which shows a
+-v is optional and gives verbose detail like below, which shows a
 successfull first-time registration.

 ```